Method

 Wizard Brain Thinking in a Lizard Brain World!

-The 10 Wise Ways are based on a multi-disciplinary framework that forms a comprehensive model to teach critical-thinking skills.
+The “10 Wise Ways” approach to teaching social and emotional skills is based on a multi-disciplinary framework that forms a comprehensive model to teach these critical thinking skills.
 The BrainWise program uses the Socratic method and activity-based learning to help deliver its messages more effectively.
 The program also integrates concepts from empirical findings in psychology, education, sociology, and medicine into its structure.
-By connecting findings from various disciplines, the program provides a solid foundation to introduce critical-thinking skills and to teach children how to Stop and Think.
+By interconnecting findings from various disciplines, the program provides a solid foundation to introduce critical-thinking skills and to teach children how to Stop and Think.

 As part of its approach, BrainWise uses concrete metaphors to make it easy to understand and remember complex cognitive concepts.
-For example, participants learn that that the “prefrontal cortex” is the “thinking” or “Wizard Brain,” and that the “limbic system” is the “emotional” or “Lizard Brain.”
+For example, participants learn that that the “prefrontal cortex” of the brain is the “thinking” or “Wizard Brain” and the seat of our executive functions.
+They also learn that the “limbic system” is the “emotional” or “Lizard Brain” and the basis of our “fight or flight” reactions.

-We are not born with any connections to the Wizard Brain, we must learn them.
-BrainWise does this by teaching critical thinking skills (the 10 Wise Ways) that establish links to the executive functions area of the brain.
-This process requires not only introducing and learning the skills, but also applying and reinforcing them
+BrainWise does this by teaching these basic critical social and emotional skills—what we call the 10 Wise Ways.
+Learning these skills establish links to the executive functions area of the brain.
+This process requires not only introducing and learning the skills, but also applying and reinforcing them.

 With an in-depth research background of her own, Dr. Barry based her program on the proven theory that cognitive behavior models are essential in helping individuals restructure distorted thinking processes.
 Dr. Barry’s basic philosophy in BrainWise is a departure from accepted strategies of intervention and “quick fix” programs that focus on rote learning of packaged responses that do not teach children to “think for themselves.”
 These other strategies, which inappropriately assume that at-risk youth possess the necessary foundation of thinking skills, do not provide the comprehensive package of learning that BrainWise does to meet these students’ needs.